 It’s been quite a week.
 I expected to kick off the new school year with my youth groups and move forward on a new healthy homes theme with local mothers.
 My email inbox* was uncomfortably full of memos, secondary projects, and other seemingly important things I should be doing in my spare time.
-My plans were re-arranged when I developed exorcism-of-Emily-Rose-style vomiting and diarrhea.
+My plans were re-arranged when I got sick.

 When I first met Yolanda in September, she was three months pregnant.
 Her reality isn’t uncommon in this corner of the world: she’s 17, single, and she already has a three-year-old daughter.
 For the past six months or so, I’ve been working with mothers, including Yolanda, in a nearby village named Shipata.
 In this community one in three children are malnourished.
 All of the children are anemic.
 The list goes on.

 Therefore, in coordination with the Peace Corps health promotion program and local institutions, community health promoters and I have been conducting a healthy homes project to support at-risk families in this community.
 The campaign includes educational sessions, small in-home modifications, and regular household visits with the family.
 Fundamentally though, we’re working to modify behaviors.
 We want the families to adopt healthy practices regarding sanitation, nutrition, family planning, and early childhood stimulation.
 It’s slow work, but we’re making progress, little by little.
 I hear mothers talk to each other about their children’s medical appointments.
 I see children washing their hands with soap.
 I watch mothers add protein to their child’s plate.